-Robert Slavin, a professor of educational psychology and director of the center, said the site will be free and open to policymakers, educators and other interested persons wanting to know what the research says about the effectiveness of a specific program.
+Robert Slavin, a professor of educational psychology and director of the center, said the site will be free and open to policymakers, educators and other interested groups wanting to know what the research says about the effectiveness of a specific program.

 “There will be a comprehensive listing of education programs sorted by category, and each program will be rated by the evidence-based standards in the new ESSA law.”

 He expects the site to debut in February, starting with an initial focus on elementary and secondary reading and math.
 A grant from the Annie E. Casey Foundation provided startup funds for the project.

 Slavin saw the passage of ESSA in 2015 as “a potentially monumental achievement” for giving states the flexibility to use research in guiding programmatic and policy decisions.
 “The only way education is going to get better is when pre-K-12 schools use evidence-based programs that have shown to be effective in improving learning outcomes for students.”